david-ciamberlano/algo-timestamp/Documentation/How-to-use.md

 ```
 java --version
 ```
-You should read something similar to (in this case java 15 is installed):
+You should get output similar to this (in this case java 15 is installed):
 ```
 openjdk 15.0.2 2021-01-19
 OpenJDK Runtime Environment (build 15.0.2+7-27)